SoloTürk: Demonstration aircraft

-SoloTürk uses a General Dynamics F-16C Block 40 aircraft in its demonstration flights.
+SoloTürk uses a General Dynamics F-16C Block 30-TM aircraft in its demonstration flights.
 The type was chosen because it is a highly maneuverable aircraft and because the F-16 uses a side-stick, which aids pilots in keeping the aircraft under control during high g-force maneuvers.
-Despite being painted in a special livery, the aircraft still has combat capabilities and is sometimes used in training and minor operations carried out by the Turkish Air Force.
+Despite being painted in a special livery, the aircraft still has combat capabilities and is sometimes used in training and minor operations carried out by the Turkish Air Force under the 132nd Squadron Command.
+There is a reserve F-16 that is also transported to events should the main aircraft malfunction.

 The livery was designed by Murat Dorkip.
 The star and crescent on the aircraft represents the value of the Turkish Air Force to the Republic of Turkey.
-The silver star on the plane symbolizes the goal of the Republic of Turkey and the Turkish Air Force to be the star of the 21st century, while the golden hawk on the tail symbolizes the freedom and determination in the spirit of the aviators.
+The silver star on the plane symbolizes the goal of the Republic of Turkey and the Turkish Air Force to be the star of the 21st century, while the golden eagle on the tail symbolizes the freedom and determination in the spirit of the aviators.
 According to former SoloTürk pilot Erhan Günar, the black stripes found on the aircraft symbolize "how accurate and fast the Turkish Air Force and Turkish Armed Forces make their decisions".